rangle/ngCourse2/handout/08-form-builder.md

 touched  | The field has been modified and has lost focus valid    | The field is passing all the validators

 It's worth noting that `Control`, `ControlGroup` and `ControlArray` all inherit from [AbstractControl](https://angular.io/docs/ts/latest/api/common/AbstractControl-class.html) and because of this they share the same API to get values, errors and check the internal state (valid, dirty).
-For that reason, we can also check the validity of the form as a whole to disabled or enabled the submit button.
+For that reason, we can also check the validity of the form as a whole to disabled or enabled with the submit button.

 _app/my-form.component.html_
 ```html